How to work from home effectively

 Use shared tools to work together

 The best way to work closely with your colleagues – while apart – is to work using digital tools.
 By working in shared, smart workspaces, everyone on your team can work together directly while staying in the loop on projects.
 In Dropbox Paper, you can share documents with your team and work on them together online, without having to email or merge files.
 If something needs to be done, you can simply mention one of your team members in a relevant part of the document to notify them.
 It’s a simpler, more effective, way to stay connected with your team and collaborate better – both in or out of the office.
+You can also use Dropbox Capture to share work via video messages – a great way to reduce meetings and emails.

 Turn meetings into videoconferences